creately/modules-js/packages/embed-sdk/readme.md

 ### Modify the Document

 It is also possible to make changes to the document.
+For this, the document owner must specify that the parent origin has write access to the document.

 **8) Using the applyChange method**